-India has two stock exchanges: the Bombay Stock Exchange (BSE) established in 1875 and the National Stock Exchange established in the 1990s.
+India's capital markets are better developed than China's and play a more significant role in the economy.
+India has two national stock exchanges: the Bombay Stock Exchange (BSE) established in 1875 and the National Stock Exchange established in the 1990s.
 Both now have electronic trading platforms with 9400 participants (of which less than 30 are foreigners) and 9600 listed companies (a significant number of which are rarely traded); 70 percent of BSE market capitalization is accounted for by private firms and joint ventures (Farrell and Lund 2005).
 India also has futures markets and a venture capital market that consists of 34 foreign and 68 domestic firms.
 In the past decade, capitalization of India's stock markets has increased nearly 3 times while debt market capitalization has increased by six times.
 Both life insurance and non-life insurance premiums per capita have shown remarkable growth (Table 2).
 Pension funds are now permitted to invest 5 percent of new inflows in shares and 10 percent in equity-linked mutual funds.
-The corporate bond market remains under-developed, however, accounting for only one percent of total financial assets.
-Growth of the market is stagnant due to restrictive regulations.